wking/2016-oslo-repeatability/more-jupyter.md

-# Multiple languages, the console, and caveats
+# More Jupyter: Multiple languages, the console, and caveats

 ## Other languages: R notebooks